laipn/company-fit/README.md

 > Leadership, is defined as the ability of an individual, group, or organization to "lead", influence, or guide other individuals, teams, or organizations. - Wikipedia

 Good militaries and late-stage coporations stress leadership in all ranks precisely because of their inability to place leaders into the strict hierarchy they operate under.
 Academia has no explicitly-enforced hiearchies and thus better "leadership" mobility since there is no barrier for people to [naturally](https://en.wikipedia.org/wiki/Invisible_hand) organize around those who help them succeed.
+The tradeoff however is that the are slower to do so.

 As such, militaries must outsource functions like innovative weapons development to academia for that reason.
 The same strict hierachies useful for "fast-paced environment where indecision is costly" is too slow to adapt otherwise.
 The same is true for late stage coporations buying out startups to play "catch-up".